ACS Fellows Eligibility and Selection Criteria

 - Leadership or other outstanding contributions to public outreach activities, such as National Chemistry Week and Chemists Celebrate Earth Week;

-Fellows are selected by a broadly representative Selection Committee recommended by the ACS Immediate Past President and appointed by the ACS Board Committee on Grants and Awards (G&A).
-G&A, acting through the Fellows Oversight Committee, conducts governance oversight for the program.
+Fellows are selected by a broadly representative Selection Committee recommended by the ACS Immediate Past President and appointed by the Chair of the ACS Board Committee on Grants and Awards (G&A).
+G&A, acting through the Fellows Oversight Committee, conducts governance oversight for the ACS Fellows Program.

 The body of Fellows is expected to reach a steady state of 1 to 2% of the ACS membership and to reflect not only excellence, but also the diverse contributions made by ACS members.